Learning about XBRL

 XBRL (eXtensible Business Reporting Language) is an open standard which supports information modeling and the expression of semantic meaning commonly required in business reporting.

-Business people don't generally grasp the true meaning of terms such as "syntax", "semantics", "meta data", "business rules" or the difference between "structured" and "unstructured" information.
+Business professionals don't generally grasp the true meaning of terms such as "syntax", "semantics", "meta data", "business rules" or the difference between "structured" and "unstructured" information.
 Yet, these terms are critical to the understanding of what XBRL really is and why it is important.
+This is why the information in the document Computer Empathy is helpful.

 Deep Dive